Quansight-Labs/ndindex/docs/multiaxis-indices.md

         [20, 21, 22, 23]]])
 ```

-Finally, only one ellipsis is allowed (otherwise it would be ambiguous in
+Finally, only one ellipsis is allowed (otherwise it would be ambiguous which
-general which axis is being indexed):
+axes are being indexed):

 ```py
 >>> a[0, ..., 1, ..., 2]